 The O Antiphons refer to Christ under eight different titles.
-These titles connect the events of the Old Testament that forecast different aspects of Jesus and the salvation He came to give.
+These titles connect certain events or ideas from the Old Testament that are understood to forecast different aspects of Jesus and the salvation He came to give.

 To see the images these titles reflect, click on the title of the antiphon below: